cjoy/cs9321/notes/2_restful.md

 # REST API Security
 ## OWASP REST API Security Cheat Sheet
-- It matter enought that OWAS included many instances in their web security top ten related to APIs and they have the REST security cheat sheet.
+- It matter enough that OWAS included many instances in their web security top ten related to APIs and they have the REST security cheat sheet.
 - REST relies on the elements of the Web for security too
 - Things to consider: input validation, methods restriction, logging
 - HTTPS (SSL)
   - Strong server authentication, confidentiality and integrity protection the only feasible way to secure against man-in-the-middle attacks
   - Any security sensitive information in REST API should use SSL
-- API developers must deal with authentication and authorisation
+- API developers must deal with authentication and authorization
-  - Authentication (401 Unauthorised) vs Authorisation (403 Forbidden)
+  - Authentication (401 Unauthorized) vs Authorization (403 Forbidden)
-  - Don't have an access token vs Don't have enough previlleges to complete a particular task
+  - Don't have an access token vs Don't have enough privileges to complete a particular task
   - Common API authentication
     - HTTP Basic (and Digest) Authentication: IETF RFC 2617
-    - Token-based authetnication
+    - Token-based authentication
     - API Key [+ Signature]
-    - OAuth (Open Authorisation) Protocol - Strictly uses HTTP protocol elements only
+    - OAuth (Open Authorization) Protocol - Strictly uses HTTP protocol elements only

 ## Authentication
 - The basic idea resolves around "login credentials"